Twilio vs Vonage(Nexmo): Which is the best CPaaS Service?

 Twilio offers call tracking, email marketing automation, and lead alert facilities to the marketing department, customer support, or operations.
 Simultaneously, through communication APIs for IVR, contact centers, and AI chatbots, assists in customer support.
 On the operational front, Twilio enables project management essentials like dispatch notifications, meeting reminders, and account information.
 The integration of these services into applications and websites of any business is seamless.

 Vonage is not just an alternative to any other communication API anymore; in fact, it’s taken giant leaps ahead.
 With two acquisitions – Nexmo, and TokBox (OpenTok) – in place, Vonage offers a suite of services like SMS, voice chat, in-app chat, and private messaging that includes best-in-class communication APIs from Vonage and voice and messaging API capabilities from Nexmo.

-Vonage uses TokBox to create interactive video experiences for organizations.
-The entire suite works like a symphony providing a full-stack CPaaS experience.
+Vonage uses TokBox to create interactive voice response and video experiences for organizations.
+The entire suite works like a symphony, providing a full-stack CPaaS experience.
 So whether you need voice APIs for marketing purposes or video APIs to enhance operational capabilities, Vonage is your best bet!

 Ease of Integrations: Twilio vs. Vonage(Nexmo)